BalaajMir/ELK-Stack-Project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-ssh sysadmin@JumpBox(PrivateIP 13.68.135.196)
+-ssh sysadmin@JumpBox(PrivateIP 13.68.135.196)
-sudo docker container list -a (locate your ansible container) sudo docker start container (name of the container) sudo docker attach container (name of the container) cd /etc/ansible/ ansible-playbook Install_elk_playbook.yml (configures Elk-Server and starts the Elk container on the Elk-Server) cd /etc/ansible/roles/ ansible-playbook Install_filebeat-playbook.yml (installs Filebeat and Metricbeat) ansible-playbook Install_metricbeat-playbook.yml open a new web browser session and navigate to (Elk-Server 104.208.153.229:5601) This will bring up the Kibana Web Portal
+-sudo docker container list -a (locate your ansible container) -sudo docker start container (name of the container) -sudo docker attach container (name of the container) -cd /etc/ansible/
+-ansible-playbook Install_elk_playbook.yml (configures Elk-Server and starts the Elk container on the Elk-Server) -cd /etc/ansible/roles/
+-ansible-playbook Install_filebeat-playbook.yml (installs Filebeat and Metricbeat) -ansible-playbook Install_metricbeat-playbook.yml -open a new web browser session and navigate to (Elk-Server 104.208.153.229:5601) This will bring up the Kibana Web Portal